This easy steamed cabbage recipe is a surprising delicacy. The gentle cooking method and the butter greatly enhance this

 You can keep leftovers in the fridge, in an airtight container, for up to 4 days.
-Reheat the leftovers gently, in the microwave on 50% power.
+Reheat them gently, in the microwave on 50% power.

 More tasty cabbage recipes

-If you’re looking for more cabbage recipes, try this excellent roasted cabbage.
-It’s wonderful!
-Another cabbage recipe that my family really enjoys are these Japanese cabbage pancakes.
-They’re admittedly a bit more labor intensive.
-But they are so good, I think it’s worth it.
+Another recipe that my family greatly enjoys are these Japanese cabbage pancakes.
+They’re admittedly a bit more labor-intensive.
+But they are so good, I think it’s well worth it.

 - 1 medium cabbage (2 lb. trimmed)